Bishan SkyShuttle

 The Bishan rubber-tyred metro (璧山胶轮有轨电车), or Bishan SkyShuttle (云巴 (Yún Bā, Cloud Bus)), is an elevated rubber-tyred metro line in Bishan District, Chongqing, China.
 The 15.4 km long line has 15 stations.
 It runs from north to south, starting at Bishan station on Line 1 of Chongqing Rail Transit, and finishing at Bishan railway station, on the Chengdu–Chongqing intercity railway.

+In 2021, the line served total 1.6701 million passengers with a daily average of 6,195 passengers and risen to 3.93 million passengers in 2025.

 History

 Construction began on 22 February 2019.
 The line opened on 16 April 2021.